openmeteo/pthelma/doc/dev/timeseries.rst

       ``IntervalType.SUM``, etc. If time series records are instant values rather than interval, this is 0 or None.

-   .. attribute:: TimeStep.nominal_offset
+   .. attribute:: TimeStep.timestamp_rounding

       A pair of integers indicating the number of minutes and months that must be added to a round timestamp to get to the nominal timestamp.
-      For example, if an hourly time series has timestamps that end in :13, such as 01:13, 02:13, etc., then its nominal offset is 13 minutes, 0 months, i.e., ``(13, 0)``.
+      For example, if an hourly time series has timestamps that end in :13, such as 01:13, 02:13, etc., then its rounding is 13 minutes, 0 months, i.e., ``(13, 0)``.
 Monthly time series normally have a nominal timestamp of ``(0, 0)``, the timestamps usually being of the form 2008-02-01 00:00, meaning "February 2008" and usually rendered by application software as 2008-02.
-Annual timestamps have a nominal timestamp which normally has 0 minutes, but may have nonzero months; for example, a common offset in Greece is 9 months, which means that an annual timestamp is of the form 2008-10-01 00:00, normally rendered by application software as 2008-2009, and denoting the hydrological year 2008-2009.
+Annual timestamps have a nominal timestamp which normally has 0 minutes, but may have nonzero months; for example, a common rounding in Greece is 9 months (0=January), which means that an annual timestamp is of the form 2008-10-01 00:00, normally rendered by application software as 2008-2009, and denoting the hydrological year 2008-2009.

-      nominal_offset may be None, meaning that the timestamps can be irregular.
+      :attr:`timestamp_rounding` may be None, meaning that the timestamps can be irregular.

-   .. attribute:: TimeStep.actual_offset
+   .. attribute:: TimeStep.timestamp_offset

       A pair of integers indicating the number of minutes and months that must be added to the nominal timestamp to get to the actual timestamp.
-Note the difference from :attr:`nominal_offset`, which is the offset from the round timestamp; the :attr:`actual_offset` must be added to the nominal offset to find the actual offset from the round timestamp.
-Actual offset for small time steps, such as up to daily, is usually zero, except if the nominal timestamp is the beginning of an interval, in which case the actual offset is equal to the length of the time step, so that the actual timestamp is the end of the interval.
-For monthly and annual time steps, the :attr:`actual_offset` is usually 1 and 12 months respectively.
-For a monthly time series, an :attr:`actual_offset` of (-475, 1) means that 2003-11-01 00:00 (normally rendered as 2003-11) denotes the interval 2003-10-31 18:05 to 2003-11-30 18:05.
+The timestamp offset for small time steps, such as up to daily, is usually zero, except if the nominal timestamp is the beginning of an interval, in which case the timestamp offset is equal to the length of the time step, so that the actual timestamp is the end of the interval.
+For monthly and annual time steps, the :attr:`timestamp_offset` is usually 1 and 12 months respectively.
+For a monthly time series, a :attr:`timestamp_offset` of (-475, 1) means that 2003-11-01 00:00 (normally rendered as 2003-11) denotes the interval 2003-10-31 18:05 to 2003-11-30 18:05.

    .. method:: TimeStep.up(timestamp)